 Fourthly, you should confirm that the investigation firm’s licence is displayed on its website.

 Fifthly, don’t rely on the information available on the investigator’s website.
 To learn more about the firm, run the name of the investigation business in Google.
 The name of the owner of the business should be displayed on the investigation website.
 If it is, run it in Google.
 The information listed on the first few pages of Google search results will give you an insight into whether there is bad media coverage or other adverse information online relating to the investigator.

 Lyonswood Investigations & Forensics

 Ultimately, the choice is easy.
 Lyonswood Investigations has operated continuously for 37 years.
 From a physical head office, Lyonswood conducts investigations around Australia and across the globe, utilising a network of skilled and licenced investigators.
 Lyonswood provides the broadest range of investigation services of any firm in Australia including surveillance, database searches, missing persons investigations, background checks, digital forensics, handwriting forensics, factual investigations, bug sweeps, forensic accounting and more.
 Our clients include individuals, small and medium-sized businesses, multinationals, law firms, government agencies, local government agencies and more.
-Lyonswood investigators have appeared in the media many times over the years and our director Lachlan Jarvis is a law graduate so you can rest assured your case will be handled lawfully and professionally.
+Lyonswood investigators have appeared in the media many times over the years and have a highly skilled team so you can rest assured your case will be handled lawfully and professionally.
 Get in touch today for a confidential discussion.